 Chrome’s built-in Lighthouse tool also shows you costly third-party resources on a page ordered by their transfer size and time.

 Now that you’ve learned how to test the performance of third-party scripts, it’s time to learn how to reduce or nullify their harm.

-How to Minimize Adverse Effects of Third-Party Scripts
+How to Minimize the Effects of Third-Party Scripts on WordPress

 1. Delay the Loading of Third-Party Scripts

 If you find any third-party scripts slowing down your website, you can load them using HTML’s async or defer attributes to avoid their negative impact on your page load.

 The async attribute forces the browser to continue parsing the rest of the HTML document till the script gets downloaded.
 Once the script finishes downloading, it pauses parsing the HTML document to run the script.

 The defer attribute does the same, except the browser doesn’t run the script until it has parsed the entire HTML document.